 Visitor information and signage improvements

-The Margaret River Visitor Centre and four of the caves including Ngilgi, Mammoth, Lake and Jewel will be fitted with digital national park information hubs.
+The Margaret River Visitor Centre and four of the caves including Ngilgi, Mammoth, Lake and Jewel will be fitted with a digital national park information hub.
 These interactive screens will provide visitors with information on the national park, things to see and do and interpretive information on the natural values.

 Work completed